 I’m a Working Mom, and I Can’t Do Everything

 So in conclusion, can women really have it all?
 Can you be a great mom, a successful career woman, a loving wife, and a caring friend?
 Yes, absolutely, just not all at the same time.
-For me, having a little help from a supportive partner, family member(s), or friends to help you along the way was key to getting me through it.
+For me, having a little help from a supportive partner, family members, and friends along the way was key to getting me through it.
 But it's truly amazing how we can summon the strength when we become a mother.

 Read some of our favorite books about working moms, below.